 At Granger Pediatric Dentistry, we offer all types of sedation dentistry for our patients.
 We may recommend using some form of sedation for our patients for a number of reasons: young age, high amounts of treatment needed, fear or anxiety with dental treatment or medical/special needs patients.
 If your child experiences stress or anxiety which makes them unable to cooperate for the recommended dental treatment, then sedation dentistry may be for them.
 It will help a frightened child feel more comfortable and to have a good experience with their appointment giving them the confidence they’ll need for future dental visits.
-We offer 4 types of sedation: nitrous oxide (laughing gas), conscious oral sedation, in-office IV sedation and general anesthesia at Mt.
-Ogden Surgical Center or Primary Children’s Medical Center.
+We offer 4 types of sedation: nitrous oxide (laughing gas), conscious oral sedation, in-office IV sedation and general anesthesia at Family Surgical Suite or Primary Children’s Medical Center.

 Pediatric Dentist with Sedation Options:

 - Nitrous Oxide (Laughing Gas) – This sedation option allows children to breathe nitrous through a small mask that sits over their nose.
 Nitrous Oxide helps relax the child and makes the appointment a better experience.

 - Oral Sedation – This sedation method is administered at our office.
 After a thorough review of their medical history and verifying their fasting status, your child will be given a small drink of oral sedatives.
 Once the medicine is given, the child and parent(s) sit in a private room with a TV.
 The medicine generally takes about 45-60 minutes to take effect.
 Once the child is relaxed and sleepy we help them back to the treatment room.